maheeyah/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
-![This is an image](https://github.com/maheeyah/MechaCar_Statistical_Analysis/blob/main/Part3AllManufacturingLots.png)
+![This is an image](https://github.com/maheeyah/MechaCar_Statistical_Analysis/blob/main/Part3AllManufacturingLots.png) The mean of the sample is 1498.78 and p-value is 0.06028, which is larger than 0.05.
+We fail to reject the null hypothesis.
 ![This is an image](https://github.com/maheeyah/MechaCar_Statistical_Analysis/blob/main/Part3Lot1.png)

+Lot 1's sample mean is 1500 and has a p-value of 1.
+The p-value shows that their is no statistical difference between the sample mean and presumed population mean and we fail to reject the null hypothesis.

 ![This is an image](https://github.com/maheeyah/MechaCar_Statistical_Analysis/blob/main/Part3Lot2.png)

+Lot 2 has essentially the same outcome of Lot 1 with a sample mean of 1500.02.
+The p-Value is 0.61; we fail to reject the null hypothesis cannot be rejected.

 ![This is an image](https://github.com/maheeyah/MechaCar_Statistical_Analysis/blob/main/Part3Lot3.png)

+Unsurpising, Lot 3 varies greatly from Lot 1 and 2.The sample mean is 1496.14 and the p-Value is 0.04, which is smaller than the common significance level of 0.05.
+All indicating to reject the null hypothesis that this sample mean and the presumed population mean are not statistically different.

+## Study Design: MechaCar vs Competition
+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+In your description, address the following questions:

+What metric or metrics are you going to test?

+What is the null hypothesis or alternative hypothesis?

+What statistical test would you use to test the hypothesis?
+And why?

+What data is needed to run the statistical test?